How does your dog cope being left alone?

 - Desensitization to triggers.
 I wrote a list of all activities which seemed to make Gerry fret that I was leaving the house: keys jangling, putting on certain shoes, getting a jacket, picking up my handbag, locking the doors/windows etc. I focussed on one at a time so for example I went through a phase of randomly picking up my keys, jangling them, putting them down and going back to my computer or reading.
 I wanted to break the association in Gerry’s mind that keys = mum is leaving me.
 I found Patricia McConnell’s little book “I’ll Be Home Soon” very useful.

-- A great dog walker.
+- ‘Relay Training’ with a great dog walker.
 The team at Muddy Buddies were beyond brilliant.
 They took great care to build rapport with Gerry and ensure he had oodles of fun on his walks.
 They were fully on board with my plan for absence training too.
-So, for example, we worked towards a position where Muddy Buddies would drop off Gerry and take him in our house, then I would arrive a minute later … then 2 mins later then 5 mins, 10 mins – you get the picture.
+So, for example, we worked on Relay Training where Muddy Buddies would drop off Gerry and take him into our house, then I would arrive a minute later … then 2 mins later then 5 mins, 10 mins – you get the picture!

 - Short, frequent absences.
 At first I couldn’t even be outside the front door for 3 seconds before Gerry would have a meltdown.
 So, that data became my start point.
-I began standing outside the front door for 1 second, then coming back indoors, then 2 secs.
+I began standing outside the front door for 1 second, then coming back indoors, then 2 secs, then 3 secs.
 Gradually – and I mean gradually – we got to 10 seconds.
 Progress wasn’t always linear but each week there was some improvement.
-And my neighbours got used to me standing outside the house, out of view of Gerry, still as a statue and clutching my timer (I wanted accurate data).
+And I became great friends with my neighbours as they got used to me standing outside the house, out of view of Gerry, still as a statue and clutching my timer!
+(I wanted accurate data).
 Getting to 1 minute was a triumph – I could now put out the bins!
 Getting to 5mins better still and once we’d hit 15mins, things progressed faster.
 There were setbacks but the general trend was positive.

 - Being a bit boring!
 Confession: I was so rapt up in trying to get it ‘right’ for Gerry I probably went completely overboard.
 Instead, I had to learn to give him (and me) some down time – time when nothing much happened.
 This enabled Gerry to disengage from me.
 I started by creating short periods a few times a day where I’d just sit and read or stare at the computer or my phone.
 Something Gerry found dull enough that he’d potter away from me … even if only for a few seconds initially.
 You could also try some “Flitting” – this term was coined by Trainer Emma Judson at The Canine Consultants.
 In brief: Pick two adjacent rooms, ideally kitchen and living room.
 Set your timer on your phone (silently) for 5mins.
 Then make multiple trips from one room to the next, fiddle with something in one room, then move on.
 As you do this, dont engage with your dog!
 After a while your dog may become slower to follow you … because it’s tedious.
 Read more here.